 Alaska requires personal injury claims to be resolved or filed as a formal lawsuit not later than two years after the crash.
 In any event, you should advise the insurance company that you have been injured as soon as reasonably possible.
 If a lawsuit is not filed before the two-year anniversary, it will not be accepted by the court and you claim will be barred forever.

 Do not wait until you are close to the two-year limit before getting a legal consultation.
 Most lawyers will not accept new clients unless there is time to investigate the crash before filing the lawsuit.
 The earlier you contact an attorney, the better off you will both be in collecting necessary information and evidence to support your personal injury claim.

 For more information on Auto-Accident Claims In Alaska, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (907) 312-2006 today.
+Get the information and legal answers you are seeking by calling Banker Law Group, P.C. today at (907) 312-2006">(907) 312-2006.